Halvor0808/gemini-webbrowser/README.md

 - Protocol
   - Parsers
     - General
-      - [ ] Deal with use of `consumeRestOfLine` Bug: used on all gemtext lines, but will fail if there isnot a line break, but end of input instead
+      - [ ] Deal with use of `consumeRestOfLine` Bug: used on all gemtext lines, but will fail if there is not a line break, but end of input instead
       - [ ] Rewrite tests using `compareResults`
       - [ ] Better fail messages -- using `fail`?
     - Request